 By Chris Apgar – The Office of Civil Rights is in the midst of the latest round of HIPAA audits.
 If your organization is a business associate (BA) or a covered entity (CE) and it’s not already prepared, you have a challenge facing you.

-By D’Arcy Gue, VP, Industry Relations, Phoenix Health Systems Twitter: @DarcyGue A HIPAA-related bomb hit the healthcare industry this summer.
-The Office of Civil Rights slapped a landmark penalty on a business associate - to the tune of $650,000.
+By D’Arcy Gue – A HIPAA-related bomb hit the healthcare industry this summer.
+The Office of Civil Rights slapped a landmark penalty on a business associate to the tune of $650,000.
 This was the first ever penalty on a business associate.

-By Matt Fisher – Potentially lost in the week leading up to the July 4th holiday weekend, the Office for Civil Rights (OCR) announced its latest HIPAA related breach settlement.
+By Matt Fisher – Potentially lost in the week leading up to the July 4th holiday weekend, the OCR announced its latest HIPAA related breach settlement.
 The settlement is one of the first directed at a business associate and serves as a pointed reminder that business associates may be directly liable for the breaches that they may cause.

 Indemnification: Is It Needed In A Business Associate Agreement?
 By Matthew Fisher Twitter: @matt_r_fisher The requirement for Covered Entities under the Health Insurance Portability and Accountability Act (“HIPAA”) to enter into a Business Associate Agreement (“BAA”) with Business Associates has received a significant amount of attention following the release of the HIPAA Omnibus Rule on […]

 Get Our eNews Digests